PostHog/posthog.com/contents/docs/contribute/coding-conventions/index.md

 #### General tips

 - Think data first: get [your mental model of the data flowing through the app](https://acco.io/i-escaped-node) right, and then everything else will be easy.
-- Be practical, yet remember that you're writing code that's expected to stick around for the next 1-3 years, not the next 3 weeks.
-This means optimize for mid-to-long term maintainability over quick wins that are measured in hours or minutes.
+- Be practical, yet remember that you are balancing speed of delivery with ease of maintainability.
+If you have to choose: code should be easier to understand than it was to write.

 #### Do-s & Don't-s

+- General
   - Write all new code with TypeScript and proper typing.
   - Write your frontend data handling code first, and write it in a Kea `logic`.
   - Don't use `useState` or `useEffect` to store local state.
 It's false convenience.
 Take the extra 3 minutes and change it to a `logic` early on in the development.
-- Logics still have a tiny initialisation cost.
+  - Logics still have a tiny initialization cost.
 Hence this rule doesn't apply to library components in the `lib/` folder, which might be rendered hundreds of times on a page with different sets of data.
 Still feel free to write a logic for a complicated `lib/` component when needed.
+  - Use named exports (`export const DashboardMenu = () => <div />`), and avoid `default` exports.
+- Naming things:
+  - Always look around the codebase for naming conventions, and follow the best practices of the environment (e.g. use `camelCase` variables in JS, `under_score` in Python).
+  - Use clear, yet functional names (`searchResults` vs `data`).
-- Logics are camelcase and start with a lowercase (`dashboardLogic`).
-React components are camelcase and start with an uppercase (`DashboardMenu`).
+  - Logics are camelcase and start with a lowercase (`dashboardLogic`)
+  - React components are camelcase and start with an uppercase (`DashboardMenu`).
+  - Props for both logics and components start with uppercase (`DashboardLogicProps` & `DashboardMenuProps`)
-- Name the `.ts` file accoridng to its main export: `DashboardMenu.ts` or `DashboardMenu.tsx`
+  - Name the `.ts` file according to its main export: `DashboardMenu.ts` or `DashboardMenu.tsx`
-- Use only named exports (`export const DashboardMenu = () => <div />`).
-- Do not use `default` exports like `export default MyBigComponent`
+- CSS
-- We use regular SCSS files for styling to keep things simple and maintainable.
+  - We use regular SCSS files for styling to keep things simple and maintainable in the long run, as opposed to supporting the CSS-in-JS flavour of the month.
   - Inside `MyBlogComponent.tsx` import `MyBlogComponent.scss`
   - Namespace all your CSS rules under globally unique names like `.my-blog-component { put everything here }`
+- Testing
   - Write [logic tests](https://kea.js.org/docs/guide/testing) for all logic files.
   - If your component is in the `lib/` folder, and has some interactivity, write a [react testing library](https://testing-library.com/docs/react-testing-library/intro/) test for it.
   - Add all new presentational elements and scenes to [our storybook](https://storybook.posthog.net/).
 Run `yarn storybook` locally.